IsaacAgyei/Mock-ISO-20022-Data/README.md

 Future enhancements to this API will include support for a wider range of ISO 20022 message sets, further expanding its utility for various financial messaging scenarios.

-Here is an example of a pacs.002.001.12 XML message.
+Here is an example of a pacs.002.001.12 XML document and JSON object that can be passed as the request body.
 Each inner text represents the simpleType the element should derive its value from.
-The inner text that do not correspond with a simpleType name will be treated as unmutable text.
+Inner text that does not correspond with a simpleType name will be treated as unmutable text.

 ```xml
 <?xml version="1.0"?>